Illustration by Edpuzzle Staff

 Many teachers love using Google Slides to make their choice boards look visually-appealing and professional.
 Remember how popular the Bitmoji Classroom trend was this year?
 That’s all thanks to them.

 Google Slides gives you total freedom to get creative with your theme and add your own backgrounds and images.
-You could embellish your board based on what topic you’re covering or simply add a cartoon version for an extra laugh.
+You could embellish your board based on what topic you’re covering or simply add a Bitmoji of yourself for an extra laugh.

 Choice Boards and Technology